abhaasgoyal/Pet_Adoption_Finder/readme.md

 npm run dev
 ```

-In case the parcel bundler gives an error regarding envinfo.js or any other issues come up, do a clean install and then run
+In case the parcel bundler gives an error regarding envinfo.js or any other issues come up, do a clean install ( for that run the below command)

 ```
 npm clean-install